top of page

 Final Thoughts

-Comerica Park doesn't get a lot of the attention that other major league ballparks do, but it stands out among many of its contemporaries. when you're walking around the Concourse and visiting certain areas you know you are at a ballpark in Detroit in nowhere else.
+Comerica Park doesn't get a lot of the attention that other major league ballparks do, but it stands out among many of its contemporaries.
+When you're walking around the concourse and visiting certain areas you know you are at a ballpark in Detroit.
 The accessibility, surrounding neighborhood, and unique touches make a Tiger game worth your time in the Motor City.

 -----